ycpcs/cs101-spring2014/installCygwin.md

 title: Installing Cygwin
 ---

-This page describes how to install the [cygwin](http://cygwin.com/) tools you will need to compile, run, and submit programs in CS 101.
-These notes assume that you are installing on a Windows system.
+This page describes how to install the [cygwin](http://cygwin.com/) tools you will need to compile, run, and submit programs in CS 101 on a Windows system.

 **Step 1**: Go to <http://cygwin.com/>.
 Click the **Install Cygwin** tab in the left hand column and click the **setup.exe** to download the setup program.
 Run the setup program which you just downloaded.